California regulators propose higher rates for PG&E customers to reduce wildfire risk

 The issue of PG&E's rates has been pending for more than two years.

-A decision was delayed last year after the company made two changes to its initial application, first to request the burial of the 3,300 miles (5,300 kilometers) of power lines and later to increase its rate request because of inflation and taxes.
+A decision was delayed last year after the company made two changes to its initial application, first to request the bury the power lines and later to increase its rate request because of inflation and taxes.

 for more features.